hastyjr/UFOs/README.md

 * Country: `us`
 * Shape (keyword): `triangle`

-You will navigate to to the filter fields and enter the above mentione criteria.
+You will navigate to to the filter fields and enter the above mentioned criteria.

 Your filter should look like this:

 ![filter_criteria](https://github.com/hastyjr/UFOs/blob/main/static/images/filter_criteria.png)
+### __Search Filter Results__
 Once you have entered the criteria, you will select the `Filter Table` button.

 The following results with will appear:

 ![filter_results](https://github.com/hastyjr/UFOs/blob/main/static/images/filter_results.png)